 1. Close-toed shoes must be worn at all times for safety reasons.
+Slippers are not appropriate for school, even with hard soles.

 - 2. Students are to bring appropriate outdoor wear for recess.
 This could include coats, hats, gloves, boots, snow pants, etc. - 3.
 Jewelry should not be worn or brought to school.
 This includes rubber wristband bracelets.
 Students may not wear anything except watches, medical alert bands, or a single hair band on their wrists. - 4.
 Make-up and fingernail polish are not allowed. - 5.
-Head coverings or sunglasses are not to be worn while in the school building.
+Head coverings or sunglasses are not to be worn while in the school building. - 6.
+Tennis or athletic shoes must be worn in the gym for P.E. and recess outside or in the gym. - 7.
+Thursday casual dress day is the Aloha T-shirts or school CLE polo with khakis.